 Gonorrhoea is a sexually transmitted infection (STI) caused by the bacterium Neisseria gonorrhoeae.
 It can affect the urethra, rectum, and throat, and in women, may also infect the cervix.
 Most common among people aged 15–24, gonorrhoea can lead to serious health complications if left untreated.

-HIV attacks the immune system, weakening the body's defense against infections.
-It's transmitted through bodily fluids, notably during unprotected sex or needle sharing.
-Early HIV might not show symptoms, making testing crucial.
-While there's no cure, antiretroviral therapy can manage the virus effectively.
-Prevention includes regular testing and prophylaxis medications like PrEP and PEP.
-Public health efforts emphasize education and stigma reduction....
+HIV (Human Immunodeficiency Virus): HIV is a virus that attacks the immune system, weakening the body’s ability to fight infections.
+It is transmitted through bodily fluids, most commonly during unprotected sex or needle sharing.
+Early stages of HIV may show no symptoms, making regular testing important.
+Although there is no cure, antiretroviral therapy can effectively manage the virus.
+Prevention strategies include testing, as well as the use of prophylactic medications such as PrEP and PEP.
+Public health efforts focus on education and reducing stigma.

 The presence of HSV-1 IgG antibodies indicates past or ongoing infection with Herpes Simplex Virus type 1.
 HSV-1 is commonly associated with oral herpes but can also cause genital infections.
 IgG antibodies typically appear a few weeks after initial infection and remain in the body for life, serving as a marker of previous exposure.
 This test does not indicate whether the infection is currently active but helps confirm whether the immune system has encountered the virus.
 A positive result may be clinically relevant in evaluating symptoms or in pre-screening before certain medical procedures.